SAP/abap-to-json/docs/faq.md

 If you still need to serialize everything, you may split data into chunks and give them to the serializer one by one.
 Then deserialize all fragments into the same data object for merging.

 ## Encoding of Unicode characters (for example Chinese)
 The serializer does not do any explicit character encoding, this is done by ABAP.
-Normally, ABAP works with UTF16, a 2-byte Unicode encoding that can represent any character, also Chinese.
+Normally, ABAP works with UTF16, a 2-byte Unicode encoding that can represent any character (also Chinese).
 That is why you see Chinese characters in the debugger.
 Later on, after serializing in JSON (you may also check in debugger JSON and see that Chinese characters are still in), you pass the JSON string further, maybe as a REST response.
 And there is, probably, converted into UTF8 encoding, which is multibyte encoding, where some characters (Latin) are encoded with one byte and some (Chinese, Russian, etc.) as multibyte.
 Then the viewer of such UTF8 text shall be able to interpret and display them properly.
 If you do not see characters as expected in your viewer tool, then, probably, nothing is corrupt and the receiver will get them fine.
 It is just an issue of the viewer that does not recognize UTF8, or probably, lost an encoding ID interpreted wrong.

 ## Incompatible change for initial date/time fields serializing with PL16
 First of all, I would agree that this is an incompatible change and I am asking you to excuse me for your efforts.
 But it was an intentional change and I was aware that someone can already rely on current behavior and may get issues.